• ECTS

 1. Definitions of Nonparametric Statistics

-2. Two tricks to remove dependence on an unknown parameter: conditioning (with application to contingency tables, chi-square tests and Fisher-Yates tests) and rank transformation.
+2. Two tricks for removing dependence on an unknown parameter: conditioning (with application to contingency tables, chi-squared tests and Fisher-Yates tests) and rank transformation.

-3. The Wilcoxon-Mann-Whitney 2-sample test: Assumptions and test statistics; Exact and asymptotic behavior under H0, the case of tied data, robustness of the test.
+3. The Wilcoxon-Mann-Whitney 2-sample test: Assumptions and test statistics; exact and asymptotic behavior under H0, the case of tied data, test robustness.

 5. Other tests for the case of 2 samples: Kolmogorov-Smirnov test, Ansari-Bradley test

 6. The case of K >2 samples: Kruskal-Wallis test, Friedman-Tukey test.
 The problem of multiple comparisons.
-Control of the p-value : Holm's method, FDR method (false discovery rate)
+Controlling p-value: Holm's method, FDR (false discovery rate) method

-7. Independence, correlation and regression: Pearson's correlation coefficient, Spearman, Kruskal, independence test.
+7. Independence, correlation and regression: Pearson's correlation coefficient, Spearman, Kruskal, test of independence.
 Application to regression

-Implementation with R software of the main non-parametric tests seen in the course.
+R software implementation of the main non-parametric tests covered in the course.

 Read more